 We’re famed for our warm welcome and there’s a strong support network and sense of community on campus.

 It won’t be long until you feel at home here.
 There’s plenty of ways to meet new friends, develop life skills and find support when you need it:

-Think of our Residential Life Team as your personal social secretaries; on-hand to introduce you to lots of new friends through a programme of themed nights, quizzes, trips and more.
-They are also available with a cup of coffee and a listening ear as you adjust to student life.
+- Think of our Residential Life Team as your personal social secretaries; on-hand to introduce you to a heap of new friends through a programme of themed nights, quizzes, trips and more.
+They are also available with a cuppa and a listening ear as you adjust to student life.

-Or perhaps you need someone to talk to.
-Our Student Guidance Centre has a range of professional support available, from counselling to budgeting help.
+- Or perhaps you need someone to talk to.
+Our Student Centre has a range of professional support available, from counselling to budgeting help.

 Northern Ireland’s hidden secret is that it has the lowest student cost of living in the UK (Which?
 University, 2018), making Belfast a great city to live in when you’re a student.